Updated August 2025

 The health and wellness of the boomer generation has far-reaching implications for the cost of health care, housing needs and who will take care of society’s old.
-With 10,000 Baby Boomers turning 65 each day, it’s critical to keep them healthy and active.
+With 11,400 Baby Boomers in the United States turning 65 each day, it’s critical to keep them healthy and active.

 Baby Boomers at Risk